G.E. Walton & Co. Ltd. Gold Locket

 22 ELY PLACE LONDON EC

-By 1913 their London showrooms had been relocated to 22 Ely Place, Holborn Circus, EC.
+By 1913 their London showrooms had been relocated to 22 Ely Place, Holborn Circus, London.

 This area is one of London’s most prestigious locations.